 Dog & bone : Phone

-Okay now you’ve learnt some ‘sure to impress’ British slangs, go out and practice them!
+Okay now you’ve learned some ‘sure to impress’ British slang, go out and practice them!
 If you can master some of these, you will start sounding like a local in no time!

 If you haven’t already, check out some English-speaking TV shows that will help with your listening skills.